 It has been quite a challenge to have our monthly performance group classes online over Zoom.
 I changed the format to be more like workshops.
 I found an online spin wheel so we could have quiz shows on Composer of the Month, I also arranged music so all my students have a piece to perform by the Composers.
 Bach, Clementi, Bartok are among the few.
 Halloween, Thanksgiving and Christmas we played special music.
-We tried to keep some kind of normal life going.
-In January 2021 they performed their feelings toward the COVID-19 experience compositions.
+In January 2021 they performed their compositions expressing feelings toward the COVID-19 experience.
 In February 2021, they performed love songs from various movies such as Casablanca, Romeo and Juliet , Love Story, Legend of 2000, Les Paraplues de Cherbourg, Hungry eyes and even "Song for my Brother" from a Kdrama.
 Right now, they are preparing for the Spring recital in May.
 Life continues, and so does piano playing.
 I am so proud of my students for facing the odds bravely!

 Congratulations to Colleen Leacock!
 Colleen's "Lullaby of the Northern Lights" won the first place winner in the Older Division (11 and up) at the Piano Explorer 2020 composition contest.
 Her work is published in the July/August 2020 issue of the magazine, and she also receives a cash reward from the magazine publisher.